saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

 > Check back in a few hours to monitor the progress of your SQL MI provisioning.
 If the provisioning goes on for longer than 7 hours, you may need to issue a support ticket in the Azure portal to request the provisioning process be unblocked by Microsoft support.

 You should follow all steps provided _before_ attending the Hands-on lab.

+> **Important**
+>
+> As soon as the SqlServer2008 VM is up, you should check if that `WideWorldImporters` database is up.
+Indeed, the configuration script used by the ARM template may have failed during the VM setup.
+In this case, you should follow the steps under Task 12 of the [Manual-resource-setup guide](./Manual-resource-setup.md) to **manually restore and configure the database**.